Business Adviser to a States Trading Asset

 The role of a Business Adviser is a voluntary one and is similar to a non-executive director but without the legal or fidiciary duties.

 Business Advisers contribute fully to the work of the board on which they sit – but they do not have a vote.
-The board agrees business and financial strategies and makes sure the asset operates in support of the policies set by the States.
+The board agrees business and financial strategies and makes sure the business operates in support of the policies set by the States.

 Responsibilities